Thomasedv/Av1an/README.md

      pip install git+https://github.com/Thomasedv/Av1an

 See [Install](#Install) section below for more details.
 Av1an relies on external program to function.

+This is a fork of [this](https://github.com/master-of-zen/Av1an) repository.
+You may have been looking for that one in the first place.

 <h2 align="center">Examples</h2>